 To sum up, Ivacy VPN gives you above-average speeds.
-You can expect about a 50% drop-off when connecting to a server on another continent.
+You can expect about a 50% drop-off from your usual Internet connection when connecting to a server on another continent.
 However, if you use any other tunneling protocol than OpenVPN UDP, expect a massive dropdown of upload numbers.

 Streaming: can Ivacy VPN unblock Netflix?

 Ivacy VPN has specialized streaming servers for different content platforms.
-Usually, that means you should have no problem watching your favorite movies and shows.
-Unfortunately, that’s not the case with this VPN.
+Usually, that means you should have no problems while watching your favorite movies and shows.
+Unfortunately, that's not the case with this VPN.

 I could unblock Netflix US but not other libraries, even though the website promises six more.
 For some users, that's more than enough, but still, it's frustrating when you can't watch something that's exclusively available in the UK or Japan only.
 On top of that, the speed was too slow for even HD video quality.

 The same can be said about BBC iPlayer – I accessed it, but the performance was similar to Netflix.
-DAZN didn’t work at all, even though I tried both the US and UK servers.
+The connection times were also fast, but the webpage lagged at first.
+DAZN didn't work at all, even though I tried both the US and UK servers.
 On the bright side, I had no issues with YouTube and was able to stream in HD.

 All in all, Ivacy VPN is not the best choice for streaming.
 While it can unblock more than a few platforms, that doesn't mean you'll be able to watch in HD, not to mention 4K, quality.

-Ivacy VPN allows P2P on all of its 800+ servers.
-However, just like with torrenting, speed can be an issue.
+Ivacy is a perfectly suitable VPN for torrenting, it allows P2P connection on all of their 5700 servers.
+However, just like with streaming, speed can be an issue.
 I was able to download at 4.5–5 MB/s (36–40 Mbps) with a baseline connection of 300 Mbps.
 Therefore, if your internet is slower, expect even worse speeds.

 One thing is clear, though – torrenting with Ivacy VPN is safe.
 Thanks to military-grade encryption and a strict no-logs policy, there is no way that your P2P activities can be related to your account.
 Additionally, the Secure Download feature automatically checks the files for malware, providing extra protection.